 - Then, an access hole is drilled into the tooth so that all of the decayed nerve tissue, bacteria, and other debris can be removed.
 This part of the process is usually the most time consuming because the root can be deep.
 Everything must be cleaned and sanitized.

 - Once that is accomplished, medication may be placed into the tooth if signs of infection remain.
 In that case, the patient may need to return in one week, or the tooth may be sealed right away.

 - Finally, the access hole is filled.

 Some patients require further restorative treatment such as a crown, a crown, and post, or another type of restoration to keep the tooth strong and restore its function.
-This is all discussed before deciding on a root canal as a treatment plan.
+Dr. Binh Hoang will discuss the options before deciding on a root canal as a treatment plan.